 - Hours – Buses run from 9 AM to 5:30 PM in the summer months (Daylight savings schedule, otherwise 4:30 PM).

 - The tour only operates till the Visitor Center at the Arlington Cemetery.
-Again, for visiting the Tomb of the Unknown Soldier (Changing of the Guards) and other sites, the best bet is to purchase the Arlington Cemetery only Tourmobile tickets.
+Again, for visiting the Tomb of the Unknown Soldier (Changing of the Guards) and other sites, the best bet is to also purchase the Arlington Cemetery only Tourmobile tickets.

 - Short 90-minute tour that goes by the major sites and includes a short cruise in the Potomac in the same vehicle.